Savoy Hotel attack: The attack

-At 11:00 p.m. on the night of 4 March 1975, eight Palestinians in two teams landed by boat on the Tel Aviv beach at the foot of Allenby Street.
+On the night of 6 March 1975, eight Palestinians in two boats landed on the Tel Aviv beach at the foot of Allenby Street.
 They had departed from the Lebanese port of Sarafenda, near Tyre on an Egyptian merchant vessel.
 When they were about 60 miles off Tel Aviv, the teams were lowered in a boat and proceeded towards the Tel Aviv shore.
 As they landed on the shore, they were spotted by police officers in a patrol vehicle that was passing by.
 The officers in the car opened fire at them, and one of the boats which was stocked with weapons was hit and exploded.
 The militants escaped the beach onto a street corner, leaving much of their weaponry behind in the boats.
 They then crossed onto Herbert Samuel Street, where they shot and threw grenades.
 Unable to locate their original targets, they tried but failed to break into a cinema.
 Afterwards, they continued down the street and took over the Savoy Hotel, at the corner of HaYarkon and Geula streets, near the center of the city.
 The Savoy Hotel was picked due to it being the only illuminated building on the street.
 During the takeover of the hotel, three people were killed.
 Three people managed to escape in the confusion, but most guests and staff were taken hostage and taken to the top floor of the building.

 Private Moshe Deutschmann, a soldier from the Israeli army's Golani Brigade who was on home leave at the time, grabbed his weapon and ran to the hotel after hearing gunfire.
 Meanwhile, some militants attempted to leave the hotel.
 Deutschmann saw them at the entrance to the hotel and engaged them.
 In the exchange of fire, Deutschmann was hit.
 He managed to crawl away, and was later evacuated to Hadassah Medical Center, where he died of his injuries.
 Deutschmann was posthumously awarded the Medal of Distinguished Service.